-LETTER VIII.
+LETTER VIII. 🦯

 I started from London, my dear brother, and proceeded into the district of Huron; I found the land excellent.
-It is a curious thing, and I never heard of it any where else, that the cattle here turned into the woods, in the course of six weeks after the snow is gone, are fit for the butcher.
-I stopped all night at a tavern kept by a Mr. Balkwill, a Devonshire man, and there is a Devonshire settlement hereabouts, and very decent folk; they are hard working, and have a great talent at building clay houses and chimneys.
+It is a curious thing, and I never heard of it any where else, that the cattle here, turned into the woods, in the course of six weeks after the snow is gone, are fit for the butcher.
+I stopped all night at a tavern kept by a Mr Balkwill, a Devonshire man, and there is a Devonshire settlement hereabouts, and very decent folk; they are hard working, and have a great talent at building clay houses and chimneys.

-Further on I met with Highlandmen, from Nova Scotia, and really, considering all things, they are getting on extraordinary.
-I then came on to the end of the London road, and went to the house of one Mr. Cook, where I spent a very pleasant evening with many of the neighbours.
+Farther on I met with Highlandmen, from Nova Scotia, and really, considering all things, they are getting on extraordinary.
+I then came on to the end of the London road, and went to the house of one Mr Cook, where I spent a very pleasant evening with many of the neighbours.

 The land through which I passed was all good till I came near to the town of Goderich, where it gets gravelly.
-Goderich is on a high bank, overlooking the river Maitland, and Lake Huron, and a very bonny I here met with Dr. Dunlop, and he asked place it is. me to come over and dine with him; he has a bonny house on the top of a bank overlooking one of the finest holms I ever saw, with the River Maitland winding through it.
-He is a man of most serious and devout manners, but not more so than becomes his station as a ruling Elder of the Kirk.
+Goderich is on a high bank, overlooking the River Maitland, and Lake Huron, and a very bonny place it is. Ι here met with Dr Dunlop, and he asked me to come over and dine with him; he has a bonny house on the top of a bank overlooking one of the finest holms I ever saw, with the River Maitland winding through it.
+He is a man of most serious and devout manners, but not more so than becomes his station as a ruling elder of the Kirk.
 Indeed I am told he is a saint upon earth.
-We handled together divers spiritual matters; and, I am happy to say, he is to the full as orthodox as his brother the advocate, who makes such a rippet in the General Assembly, and who is a well meaning young man, but not overburthened with brains, I'm doubting.
+We handled together divers spiritual matters; and, I am happy to say, he is to the full as orthodox as his brother the advocate, who makes such a rippet in the General Assembly, and who is a well meaning young man, but not overburdened with brains, I'm doubting.

-The doctor shewed me a statement, which was published by the Canada Company about two years ago, that astonished me much, as shewing the rapid advancement of the Company's settlements here, and which were only commenced in the latter part of the year 1829, before which period this extensive tract had not even been explored, and yet in the spring of 1840, their population exceeded 6000, and the value of the improvements made upon their lands, and of the live stock which they had acquired, was £242,287; and of this large amount, it is worthy of deep attention, that
+The doctor shewed me a statement, which was published by the Canada Company about two years ago, that astonished me much, as shewing the rapid advancement of the Company's settlements here, and which were only commenced in the latter part of the year 1829, before which period this extensive tract had not even been explored, and yet in the spring of 1840, their population exceeded six thousand, and the value of the improvements made upon their lands, and of the live stock which they had acquired, was L.242,287; and of this large amount, it is worthy of deep attention, that-

-£90,486 was acquired by 514 families, who had come into the settlement altogether destitute.
+L.90,486 was acquired by five hundred and fourteen families, who had come into the settlement altogether destitute.

-£10,424 by 61 families, whose means were under £10.
+L.10,242, by sixty-one families, whose means were under L.10.

-£40,526 by 254 families, whose means were under £50, and
+L.40,526, by two hundred and fifty-four families, whose means were under L.50, and

-£100,850 17 9, was accumulated by parties whose means though small, were over that amount, but still they were so very limited that they would not have been equal to securing for themselves at home one fiftieth part of the independence that they now enjoy.
+L.100,850, 17s.
+9d. was accumulated by parties whose means, though small, were over that amount, but still they were so very limited, that they would not have been equal to securing for themselves at home one-fiftieth part of the independence that they now enjoy.